BanchouBoo/boox/README.md

 Normally when the mouse pointer is already captured, boox will silently exit with an error, but you can use the `-w` flag to make it wait until it can capture the pointer

 You can restrict the selection to a specific window with the `-r` flag.
 Valid values are `root` (default), `current` (the current active window as determined by `_NET_ACTIVE_WINDOW`), and a specific window ID.
-A pattern you may find useful is `boox -r $(boox -p -f '%w')` to first select what window you want the selection to be restricted to then start the actual selection
+A pattern you may find useful is `boox -r $(boox -p -f '%i')` to first select what window you want the selection to be restricted to then start the actual selection

 Some flags can also have their default values changed in `src/config.h`